 CVS Health (CVS) Dips More Than Broader Markets: What You Should Know

-CVS will be looking to display strength as it nears its next earnings release.
+Wall Street will be looking for positivity from CVS as it approaches its next earnings report date.
 The company is expected to report EPS of $2.01, down 23.86% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $70.36 billion, up 7.68% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $70.36 billion, up 7.68% from the year-ago period.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $7.64 per share and revenue of $281.64 billion, which would represent changes of +1.87% and +4.81%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $7.64 per share and revenue of $281.64 billion.
+These totals would mark changes of +1.87% and +4.81%, respectively, from last year.

-Any recent changes to analyst estimates for CVS should also be noted by investors.
-These revisions help to show the ever-changing nature of near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors might also notice recent changes to analyst estimates for CVS.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 0.1% higher within the past month.
-CVS is currently sporting a Zacks Rank of #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 0.1% higher.
+CVS is holding a Zacks Rank of #3 (Hold) right now.

-Digging into valuation, CVS currently has a Forward P/E ratio of 11.17.
-This valuation marks a premium compared to its industry's average Forward P/E of 11.14.
+Investors should also note CVS's current valuation metrics, including its Forward P/E ratio of 11.09.
+For comparison, its industry has an average Forward P/E of 11, which means CVS is trading at a premium to the group.

 The Retail - Pharmacies and Drug Stores industry is part of the Retail-Wholesale sector.
-This industry currently has a Zacks Industry Rank of 89, which puts it in the top 36% of all 250+ industries.
+This group has a Zacks Industry Rank of 90, putting it in the top 36% of all 250+ industries.

 Be sure to follow all of these stock-moving metrics, and many more, on Zacks.com.